Driving Lessons will resume from 6th July 2020

 If you are able to restart lessons, if you have shown any symptoms of Covid-19 within the 7 days prior to your lesson or have been in contact with someone who has within the last 14 days then you should cancel your lesson.
 There will be no late cancellation fee in this scenario.
 Please don't take any risks with this.
 If you're not 100% then postpone the lesson.

 Before coming to the lesson please wash your hands thoroughly, alcohol spray will also be provided before entering the car and if required throughout the lesson.

 Windows will be kept open when possible so on colder days wrap up warm.
 It has been suggested that you should change your clothes after a driving lesson and put those you wore directly into the wash, that is your judgement call to make.

 If you wish to wear gloves for the lesson then that is fine, they have to be disposable and should only be put on before entering the car.
 There will be a limited number of disposable gloves provided within the car if you want to use them.
 Gloves should be disposed of straight away at the end of the lesson.
 Bags will be provided in the car for this purpose.

-Likewise if you wish to wear a face mask or would like me to then this is fine.
-I won't be wearing one unless requested.
+It will be required for you to wear a face mask unless you have a medical reason not to, I also will be wearing one.
 There will again be a limited number of disposable masks available in the car and bags will be provided for their disposal at the end of the lesson.